shreaker/LTE-CellTracker/README.md

 -f File to PCAP files/folder
 -l Locator used to get cell coordinates

-#Provide your own API keys for opencellid.org and Google Geolocation in CellTracker.ini
+-Provide your own API keys for opencellid.org and Google Geolocation in CellTracker.ini